bensteinberg/oracles/README.md

 ```

 Copy `data.py.sample` to `data.py`, or create your own version.
 You
-can then run the application with `python server.py` or
+can then run the application with `FLASK_ENV=development python
-`FLASK_ENV=development python server.py`.
+server.py`.
 Visit it at
 [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 You can also run a
 command-line version with `python oracles.py`.